-The City of Portsmouth's

-Water Division is pleased to

-announce the acquisition of

-a conservation easement on

-72 acres of property adjacent

-to the Bellamy Reservoir in

-Madbury, New Hampshire.

-This easement was realized

-through the combined efforts

-of the City, the Southeast

-Land Trust (SELT), the Town

-of Madbury and the State of

-New Hampshire's Drinking

-Water and Groundwater

-Trust Fund.
+The City of Portsmouth's Water Division is pleased to announce the acquisition of a conservation easement on 72 acres of property adjacent to the Bellamy Reservoir in Madbury, New Hampshire.
+This easement was realized through the combined efforts of the City, the Southeast Land Trust (SELT), the Town of Madbury and the State of New Hampshire's Drinking Water and Groundwater Trust Fund.

-- which are by-products of industrial processes and petroleum production and may also come from gas stations, urban stormwater runoff, and septic systems; - Radioactive Contaminants, which can be naturally occurring or may be the result of oil and gas production and mining activities.
+- Organic Chemical Contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production and may also come from gas stations, urban stormwater runoff, and septic systems; - Radioactive Contaminants, which can be naturally occurring or may be the result of oil and gas production and mining activities.